 For each dollar spent, cardholders earn one mile in the American Airlines AAdvantage program, and double miles are earned on purchases from American Airlines.
-New cardholders also start off with 30,000 bonus miles after spending $1,000 within three months of opening their account.
+New cardholders also start off with 50,000 American Airlines AAdvantage® bonus miles after making $3,000 in purchases within the first 3 months of account opening.

 Citi and American are leading other airline credit cards by offering cardholders a broad array of non-mileage benefits.
-Cardholders receive priority boarding, a 25% discount on in-flight purchases, and their first bag checked for free.
-Customers also receive a 10% rebate on their award redemptions, up to 10,000 miles each year, and American offers cardholders reduced mileage awards starting at 7,500 miles.
+Cardholders receive priority boarding, a 25% discount on eligible in-flight purchases, and their first eligible checked bag is free.
+Customers also receive a 10% rebate on their award redemptions, up to 10,000 AAdvantage® miles each year.

 Cardholders also receive benefits such as extended warranty coverage, lost luggage insurance, and retail purchase protection.
 In addition, this card is equipped with an EMV smart chip that makes it compatible with a growing number of unattended kiosks overseas.

 MasterCard offers their customers access to Priceless Cities experiences.
 These are exclusive adventures and experiences, including activities like tours, sporting events, concerts, fine dining, and more.
 Another special perk for travelers is access to the World Card Hotel and Resorts Program, which has added benefits like best pricing, VIP status, complimentary breakfast, and early check-in.

 Cardholders who carry a balance will incur interest at a rate of 13.99% - 21.99% (Variable).
 There is a $95 annual fee that is waived the first year, and there a 3% foreign transaction fee imposed on all charges processed outside of the United States.